Home » Glossary » Railroad Cars

 Tank Car

-transport commodities such as molten sulfur, clay slurry, caustic soda, and corn syrup.
+Used for materials such as molten sulfur, clay slurry, caustic soda, and corn syrup.

 Well Car